rails/rails/guides/source/testing.md

 Testing Routes
 --------------

 Like everything else in your Rails application, you can test your routes.
-Route tests reside in `test/controllers/` or are part of controller tests.
+Route tests reside in `test/controllers/` or are part of functional tests.

 NOTE: If your application has complex routes, Rails provides a number of useful helpers to test them.